LISA-ITMO/CGT4NN/README.md

 - `common.py`: main functions and evaluation
 - `analyze.py`: reads report JSON files and plots graphs
 - `datasets.py`: dataset definitions
-- `plt_extras.py`: matplotlib extensions
-- `torch_device.py`: abstracts away PyTorch device selection
 - `training.py`: training procedures
+- `plt_extras.py`: Matplotlib extensions
+- `torch_extras.py`: PyTorch extensions
 - etc.

 The `nn` subdirectory contains PyTorch modules and functions that represent neural architectures we evaluate

-The `doc` subdirectory contains info about datasets.
+The `doc` subdirectory contains info about datasets and a presentation.

 ## Reports

-Trained models are stored in the `pth/` directory.
+Trained models are stored in the `pth/` directory (or other).
 Along with each model, a corresponding JSON file is also created which contains properties like: